 More sophisticated variometers were soon manufactured with internal flasks and, critically, with audio tones that indicated lift or sink.
 You could then maintain a good look out and listen to the variometer to assist in centering on the strongest lift.
 As far as I know, the first of these was created by USHGA member 007, Frank Colver.
 Frank’s son Matt used a cobbled together first version (taped to his control bar) in the 1973 Annie Green Springs competition (see Annie Green Springs 1973 briefing photo key).
 Before the contest was over, pilots were trying to buy it.
 However, he could not sell it because he needed to make sure he could duplicate it.
 (1)

 Frank Colver also designed and built advanced hang gliders.
 See Appliance of science in Hang gliding 1974 part 3.
 See also the links to Frank’s web site and to the US Hawks forum under External links later on this page.

-The early 1980s Flight Designs variometer is similar in shape to the Litek Hummingbird (of which I do not have a photo) but as far as I can discern, the Flight Designs design is more bulky.
-Although it is electronic, it is (as far as I know) still a flask type, measuring air flowing into and out of the rectangular metal container as the pressure of the surrounding air changes.
+The Flight Designs variometer was identical to the Likek Hummingbird except in its colors and emblem on the dial face, being manufactured by Litek and all repairs being undertaken by Litek.(2) Although it is electronic, it is (as far as I know) still a flask type, measuring air flowing into and out of the rectangular metal container as the pressure of the surrounding air changes.

-(Litek of Grant’s Pass, Oregon, was started in January 1978 by Chuck Kanavle.*)
+(Litek, initially of Grant’s Pass, Oregon, and then of Campbell, California, was started in January 1978 by Chuck Kanavle.
+1)